The-Old-Castle-Defense/docs/4-types-of-rewards.md

 # 💰 4 Types of Rewards

 1. Playing the game (NFT owners) - 30% of Treasury
-: Players who own NFTs of the game are eligible to earn {{tt}} by playing the game.
+: Players who own NFTs of the game are eligible to earn {tt} by playing the game.
 The game's contract distributes **30%** of the Treasury among NFT owners who participate in battles and achieve victories.